 Have a Signature Cocktail

 Speaking of cocktails, serve one or two delicious customized drinks.
-It'll offer you a huge savings if you forgo a full bar, and it makes your reception feel so personal.
-You and your groom should each pick a concoction, but try to select drinks that are palatable for a wide array of people.
+It'll offer you huge savings if you forgo a full bar, and it makes your reception feel so personal.
+You and your partner should each pick a concoction, but try to select drinks that are palatable for a wide array of people.

 Design a Lounge Area

 Not every guest will want to dance all night.
 In fact, some may not want to hit the dance floor at all.
 Although reception tables are a fine place for friends and family to chat, offering a designated seating area is a nice touch.
 Lower the music, provide comfy chairs, and this will be a detail many guests will love.

 Keep Speeches Short

 Speeches are a necessary component of any wedding, but it's important to ensure they don't drag on for too long.
 Keep the toasts brief—no more than a few minutes per person—and have your DJ or bandleader prepared to make tasteful cut-offs.

 Want to know the best way to get your guests out on the dance floor?
 Play the songs they actually want to hear.
 Have your DJ make an announcement that they'll be taking requests and watch the dance floor fill up when a crowd favorite comes on.